JoseBSL/FunctionalMotifs/README.md

 - Images: Contains files used to create a plot in the manuscript folder.

 - Data: Raw data can be found in Data/Trait_data_raw (plant database) and Data/Data_networks_quantitative where all plant-pollinator networks used in this study can be found there.
+We have already released a first version of this project with Zenodo: https://doi.org/10.5281/zenodo.6489213.